 - A minimum of 10 years of experience in teaching at the rank of instructor or higher and at the University of Cincinnati.

-- Recognition by an award for teaching excellence from the college, university, or a professional association.
+- Received an award for teaching excellence from the college, university, or a professional association.

 - Evidence of superior teaching of students resulting in significant impact upon their lives, including evidence of assessment measures to document student learning.